Tarunb07/IMDB-DATA-ANALYSIS/README.md

 ### **Problem Statement**:

-1.The goal of this project is to analyze IMDb movie data to gain insights into popular movie trends and patterns, evaluate movie performance, and explore correlations between different factors.
+1.The Project is to analyze IMDb movie data(dowloaded from imdb website) to gain insights into popular movie trends and patterns, evaluate movie performance, and explore correlations between different factors.

 2.The specific objective is to create a report that will help make informed decisions about what kind of movies to invest in for maximum profit.